‘Days Of Our Lives’ Recap For Wednesday, September 12: Sonny And Will Get Busted!

 — Days of our Lives (@nbcdays) September 12, 2018

 That led to a passionate kiss goodbye, and Brady (Eric Martsolf) and Eve (Kassie DePavia) walked upon them.
 Brady instantly went off on Will for making out with Sonny while Paul laid in the hospital paralyzed.
-When they finally got a word in edgewise, Will finally yelled that he and Sonnie had no intention of hurting Paul.
+When they finally got a word in edgewise, Will finally yelled that he and Sonny had no intention of hurting Paul.
 Eve left while Brady stayed and apologized for his overreaction.

 Jennifer (Melissa Reeves) desperately wanted to tell Eric the truth about Nicole, but the timing wasn’t quite right.
 Later, Eve confronted Jen and told her that she’d lose Eric by telling him the truth.
 Jennifer said that she would not marry Eric while a lie hung between them.
 Despite Eve’s desperate plea not to speak, Jen vowed that as soon as the crisis is over, nothing could stop her from telling Eric the truth.